callumh-c/MATH498-DumBot/README.md

 To run the untrained model, use:
     python DumBot_Untrained.py

-To run the trained model, use
+To run the trained model, use:
     python DumBot.py

 The training should take about 5 minutes to complete, and will list progress as completed.